After Life (TV series)

 After Life is a British comedy drama television series created, written, executive produced, and directed by Ricky Gervais, who plays lead character Tony Johnson.
 It premiered on 8 March 2019 on Netflix.
 The second series premiered on 24 April 2020.
 The third and final series premiered on 14 January 2022.

 Premise

-Set in the fictional town of Tambury, After Life follows newspaper writer Tony Johnson, whose life is turned upside down after his wife dies from breast cancer.
+Set in the fictional town of Tambury, After Life follows local newspaper reporter Tony Johnson, whose life is turned upside down after his wife dies from breast cancer.
 He contemplates suicide, but instead decides to spend his life punishing the world for his wife's death by saying and doing whatever he wants regardless of how it makes other people feel.
 Although he thinks of this as his "superpower", his plan is undermined as he realises he does care about a select few people.
 Over the course of the series, he stops trying to be awful and, despite never really moving on from his wife's death and remaining suicidal, decides true meaning in life comes from helping and being there for others.